 He has developed experience working with a wide variety of clients and conditions and loves the challenges he is faced with each day in his new profession.

 Professional memberships: The NZ Society of Physiotherapists (NZSP)

 Hannah graduated Otago University in 2006 with a Bachelor of Physiotherapy and has a Post Grad Certificate in Acupuncture (2009).
 Since graduating she has worked in private practises in both New Zealand and United Kingdom.
 Hannah uses a wide range of therapies including manual therapy, Pilates, acupuncture and exercises prescription.
 Hannah enjoys treating a wide variety of injuries but has a keen interest in orthopaedic rehab especially spinal and lower limb.

-Kate is our most recent addition to staff having joined us in January 2018.
+Kate joined the Riccarton Physio team in January 2018.
 Kate brings with her great knowledge of pilates, dance, and exercise prescription having worked in these fields for many years.

 I joined the Riccarton physio team in October 2010.
 Graduated in March 2008 with a diploma in massage therapy from the Canterbury college of natural medicine.

 In my massage treatments I incorporate a blend of deep tissue, trigger point, Swedish and sports techniques.
 I have developed good clinical assessment skills allowing me to focus on the specific areas that need to be treated.
 I also offer a massage treatment called "positional release" which relaxes the muscles without the need for deep pressure being applied.
 I love the challenge of helping people improve their quality of life by reducing pain and lowering their stress levels which allows them to function better

 in their everyday activities.
 I especially enjoy treating people with shoulder and neck pain, sciatica and headaches/migraines.